telotic/qcma-appimage/README.md

 ## To build

 ```
-docker build -t qcma .
+docker build --output=. .
 ```

-Then copy the file out from the Docker image built.

-Or just wait for the GitHub Action to finish and download the artifacts.
+Or wait for the GitHub Action to finish and download the artifacts.